If I say advocacy, do you think yoga?

-While it can be easy to get lost in the depressing statistics and reports, it is important for us as a community of men and women to educate and provide support.
+While it can be easy to get lost in the depressing statistics and reports, it is important for us as a community to educate and provide support.
 Actions can speak volumes.
 Whether large or small, your actions bring meaning to the victims by simply acknowledging the issue.
 It can mean the difference between someone feeling hopeless and receiving that first step to empowerment.
 By acknowledging the positive actions we can take to overcome this malevolence we can better encourage victims to conquer their fears and believe in themselves.
 We all deserve love and we all deserve to live our lives without fear.

 If you know of other ways people can contribute and/or bring to light this issue, please feel free to share!